 Role: Executive Director

 Erika began serving as the Executive Director of the Fort Drum Regional Health Planning Organization and NCI Director in December of 2016.
-She will continue the organization’s mission to analyze the regional healthcare system, identify gaps, and leverage resources to support access to high-quality healthcare services for the soldiers, families, veterans, and civilian residents of the Fort Drum Region.
+She continues to lead the organization’s mission to analyze the regional healthcare system, identify gaps, and leverage resources to support access to high-quality healthcare services for the Soldiers, families, veterans, and civilian residents of the Fort Drum region.

 Prior to her role as Executive Director, Erika joined the team at the North Country Initiative (NCI) as DSRIP Director in December 2015.
 Her primary role was to provide oversight and coordination of the development and implementation of all projects within the Delivery System Reform Incentive Payment Program (DSRIP).
 DSRIP brought approximately $73 million to the region over a five-year period for the implementation of clinically-driven projects across Performing Provider System (PPS) aimed to improve quality, reduce costs, and improve the patient experience.

 Erika served as Executive Director of the Watertown Urban Mission from February 2011 through December 2015.
 During her tenure, she administered a $1.5 million annual budget, including federal, state, county and private funding.
 She also successfully led the agency’s first capital campaign, raising over $2.1 million, which led to her overseeing a $1.5 million facility renovation project.
 She spearheaded Meals on Wheels, a separate 501(c)(3), being merged under the Watertown Urban Mission umbrella and provided oversight of seven major programs, serving individuals in need over 35,000 times per year.
 She managed 30 part-time and full-time employees, reported to an independent 501(c)(3) Board of Directors, and performed community outreach, serving as the face and voice of the agency.